privacygmail cleanupemail security

 MailMop's protection:

-• Zero email data stored = nothing to breach
+• Zero email data stored, so there's nothing to breach

-• Even if MailMop servers fully compromised, your emails remain completely safe
+• Even if MailMop's servers were fully compromised, your emails stay safe

-• Only authentication data at risk (easily and instantly revoked)
+• Only authentication data is at risk (and it's instantly revoked)

 • No email content or metadata to expose